 #6: Wrong Blade Type or Size for the Project

 Another reason why your circular saw keeps stopping in the middle of cutting is that you are not using the right blade for the job.
-You may be using a wood blade to cut a piece of metal or other materials.
+If your circular saw keeps stopping mid-cut, it might be because you’re using a wood blade to cut through metal or other materials.

 #7: Damaged Blade

 A damaged circular saw blade is one of the most common causes for a circular blade to cease working.
 Whether it’s dullness, cracks, or warping, any damage can compromise your work and safety.
 Therefore, inspect your blade regularly and replace it at the first sign of damage.

 There are many disadvantages to using such a blade.
 First of all, it is no longer safe to use a damaged blade.

 Once the teeth are damaged it has the tendency to get caught in the wood and cause the saw to stop functioning.
 And if you’re planning to cut a straight line, it may wobble, or worse, damage your material.

 Once you see that your blade is damaged, make sure to purchase a new one no matter what.
 Possessing a good quality circular saw blade is one of the most important safety considerations when dealing with circular saws.
 Do away from a low-quality blade and make sure to purchase a sharp blade.

 A damaged or loose arbor can also lead the circular saw to stop.
 This weak connection can lead the saw to keep stopping and refrain from cutting wood.

 Make sure to check if the arbor of the clutch bolt is loose then tighten it accordingly.
 Make sure to inspect these parts and check whether they are damaged then you may need to buy a new one.